 About the film

-Filmmakers Michael and Carole Wilson traveled to Myanmar in 2014 to document the revival of the pro-democracy movement.
-The film MYANMAR UNVEILED reflects the hopes and uncertainties of that time.
+MYANMAR UNVEILED is an emotional journey into a country, formerly known as Burma, that had been sealed off from the international community for over 60 years by a brutal military dictatorship.
+Filmmakers Michael and Carole Wilson traveled there in 2014 to document the revival of the pro-democracy movement.
+The film MYANMAR UNVEILED reflected the hopes and uncertainties of that time.
 Tragically, the developments that marked the first steps toward democratization and national reconciliation have been overturned.
 On February 1, 2021, the military staged a coup that has reinstated a reign of terror that grows more brutal by the day.

-MYANMAR UNVEILED is an emotional journey into a country, formerly known as Burma, that had been sealed off from the international community for over 60 years by a brutal military dictatorship.
-It is entering the modern world following surprising reforms in 2011 – greater freedom of press, the opening of trade with the international community, and the release of many political prisoners – but the country’s fate still hangs in the balance as civil war and ethnic cleansing stain the progress of the pro-democracy movement.
+Nonetheless, MYANMAR UNVEILED is an important film that documented the brief period in history when Myanmar was on the brink of freedom.
+It was entering the modern world following surprising reforms in 2011 – greater freedom of press, the opening of trade with the international community, and the release of many political prisoners – but the country’s fate still hung in the balance as civil war and ethnic cleansing stained the progress of the pro-democracy movement.

 THE FILMMAKERS